 Instead of soil, composting worms live in moist bedding material.
 Worm bedding refers to the material that is both high in carbon and also moisture absorbent.
 It creates a habitat for your worms to thrive in.
 And if the conditions in the bin are not quite right, it also gives your worms some temporary respite.
 The most important step in setting up a worm farm is selecting the right bedding material.
 The ongoing moisture level of the worm bin bedding is also important to keep on top of.

 Worm bedding is a long term food source for worms.
 In fact, up to 50% of a worms diet may consist of its bedding.
-Bedding also helps to keep the bin conditions balanced in general (C:N ratio, moisture level, oxygen content etc…).
-Some of the most common problems that arise in a worm farm are fixable by adding some fresh bedding.
+Bedding also helps to keep the bin conditions balanced in general (acidity, moisture level, oxygen content etc…).
+Many worm farm problems that arise can be simply fixed by adding some fresh bedding.

 Characteristics of Great Worm Bedding Material

 - absorbs and holds moisture

 - is free of any sharp or abrasive things that can harm the worms’ sensitive skin